San Mateo County supervisors discuss options for sheriff's oversight committee - NewsBreak

 Menlo Park's Measure V trailing, with no-votes far ahead in election results

 Election results are showing that Measure V, Menlo Park’s single-family zoning ballot initiative, is failing by a decisive margin.
-This result demonstrates how unwelcome Measure V is to our community.
-V supporters: Your anti-democratic ideas have wasted our community's time and money.
-Menlo voters thankfully saw right through this...
+As of 11 a.m. on Nov.
+9, No on V is leading with 3,856 votes, or 59.72% to Yes on V's 2,601, or 40.28%.
+Measure V is a citizen-sponsored initiative...

+'High school sweethearts' killed in Redwood City car collision, leaving behind twin daughters

+Gregory Ammen and Grace Spiridon grew up in Palo Alto and lived in San Carlos.
+The local community is mourning the loss of the parents of twin girls who were killed Friday night during a major car collision.
+The couple, who met in middle school, were "high school sweethearts," said...

 RSV infections dominating children's current illnesses